Regularity for eigenfunctions of Schr\"odinger operators: Differential structure of blow-ups

 \subsection{Overview}

-The main goal of this section is to define a natural procedure to desingularize a manifold with corners $M$ along finitely many submanifolds $X_1,X_2,\ldots,X_k$ of $M$.
-This construction is often useful in studying singular spaces such as polyhedral domains \cite{ammann.nistor:07, bmnz, Hunsicker, KMR} and operators with singular potentials.
+The main goal of this section is to establish a natural procedure to desingularize a manifold with corners $M$ along finitely many submanifolds $X_1,X_2,\ldots,X_k$ of $M$.
+This construction is often useful in studying singular spaces such as polyhedral domains and operators with singular potentials \cite{ammann.nistor:07, bmnz, Hunsicker, KMR}.
+Its origins in the setting of pseudodifferential calculus on singular spaces can be traced to the work of Melrose, Schulze, and their collaborators, building on earlier work by Cordes, Parenti, Taylor, and others, see~\cite{MelrosePCSL, MazzeoMelrose,grieser:b} and references therein.
+See also the notes \cite{melrose.dam} for more on the constructions below.
+In what follows, by a {\em manifold} we will mean a manifold that may have corners.
+On the other hand, by a {\em smooth manifold} we shall understand a manifold that does {\bf not} have a boundary (so no corners either).
+In addition, a submanifold is always required to be a \emph{closed} subset.

-If $X$ is a submanifold of $M$, then our desingularization procedure yields a new manifold, called the \emph{blow-up} of $M$ along $X$, denoted by $[M:X]$.
+If $X$ is a submanifold of $M$, then the desingularization procedure yields a new manifold, called the \emph{blow-up} of $M$ along $X$, denoted by $[M:X]$.
 Roughly speaking, $[M:X]$ is obtained by removing $X$ from $M$ and gluing back the unit sphere bundle of the normal bundle of $X$ in $M$.
 If $M$ is a manifold without boundary, then $[M:X]$ is a manifold whose boundary is the total space of that sphere bundle.
 More details will be given below.
-We will also obtain a natural {\em blow-down map} $\beta:[M:X]\to M$ which is the identity on $M\setminus X$.
+There is also an associated natural {\em blow-down map} $\beta:[M:X]\to M$ which is the identity on $M\setminus X$.